dgl/ircd_exporter/README.md

 So making this an operator is recommended.)

 If you don't want to make this an operator using `--stats.local-only` and running one per IRC server is recommended.
+Note `--stats.local-only` only reports the server it is directly connected to in metrics such as `irc_up`, etc.
+However `irc_distance` includes all servers (based on /LINKS output), see [example.yaml](example.yaml) for a way to use this metric usefully.

 ## Metrics exported